KMKnation/Computer-Pointer-Controller/README.md

 Converting the higher precisions model to lower one loose some information which leads to loose in some amount of accuracy.

-Example: 1.223154 (FP16) has 0.2223154 valuable information but converting it to (INT8), it looses that information and becomes 1.
+For Example: 1.223154 (FP16) has 0.2223154 valuable information but converting it to (INT8), it looses that information and becomes 1.

 The diffrence in latency and throughput is dependent on CPU architecture like how many Floating Point Operations the CPU can able to process in one cycle.